The Book of 1 John

 4. We *know that we are from God, and the whole world lies in the evil one’s power.

-5. We *know that the Son of God is present, and has given us understanding so we might know Him who is true, and we are in the true One, in His Son Jesus the Anointed.
+5. And we *know that the Son of God is present and has given us understanding so we might know Him who is true, and we are in the true One, in His Son Jesus the Anointed.
 He is the true God and the life of ages.

 6. Little children, guard yourselves from idols.
 [Amen]